nidhaltijani/Alteryx-Web-Scraping/README.md

 1. Open the workflow file in Alteryx Designer.
 2. Ensure your environment has access to the internet to fetch data from the source URL.
-3. Run the workflow, which will scrape data across 124 pages, clean it, and export the result to `Scraped_data.csv`.
+3. Run the workflow, which will scrape data across 124 pages, clean it, and export the result to `your_output_path/Scraped_data.csv`.

 ## Future Improvements

 - **Error Handling**: Implement error handling for network failures.
 - **Automated Scheduling**: Schedule the workflow to run periodically for updated data.
-- **Additional Data Fields**: Scrape more detailed data if available on the source website.

 ## References